opennode/waldur-core/docs/developer/openstack.rst

     # Instance is ready to be provisioned now
     backend.provision_instance(instance, flavor.backend_id)

-It's possible to emulate interaction with openstack by creating dummy clouds as follows:
+It's possible to emulate interaction with OpenStack by creating dummy clouds as follows:

 .. code-block:: python